seb36273/openmediavault-ldap/README.md

 ## Environment for Testing

-* OpenMediaVault 6.9.16-1 (Usul) with running SAMBA service
+* OpenMediaVault 7.7.1-3 (Sandworm) with running SAMBA service
-* OpenLDAP 2.4.47 server (setup with `smbldap-populate`)
+* OpenLDAP 2.5.13+dfsg-5 server (setup with `smbldap-populate`)
-* all smbldap-tools 0.9.11-2 installed on OpenMediaVault
+* all smbldap-tools 0.9.11-3 installed on OpenMediaVault

 ## Troubleshooting